 - Freeze the mango cubes single layer on a tray for several hours or overnight.

-- Once frozen, place in blender with the honey and the water and blend until creamy, smooth and combined.
+- Once frozen, place in blender with the maple syrup (or honey) and the water and blend until creamy, smooth and combined.

 - Place the sorbet in a loaf pan and freeze for 1-2 hours or until a solid but creamy consistency.
 Enjoy cold with whatever toppings you like!